 Many of the important Sumerian cities were dedicated to goddesses.
 Uruk/Kullaba and Zabala were dedicated to Inana.
 The association of Inana/Istar and Venus was made very early.
 Sumerian hymns reveal that already in the third millennium the planet Venus was seen as the astral form of the goddess Inana or Istar.
 Inanna's name is documented first in the archaic tablets found in Uruk/Warka, which date back to circa 3500 BCE.
 At that time Inanna was already connected with the planet Venus and was called dINANA-UD/húd (Inanna 'evening) and dINANA-sig (Inanna 'morning').
 The name dINANA-KUR (Inanna of the Netherworld) is also attested, but less frequently.
 The early Uruk tablets that are used to identify Inanna with Venus have only very concise information, with expectation of reader knowledge.
 The three names would seem to reflect the three phases of the visibility of Venus.
 Inana was the goddess of the morning and evening star (Venus), waking people and signaling the end of their working day.
 It is indicated that the Sumerians preferred Venus as the evening star, which was usually endowed with female qualities.
 Inanna of Uruk was identified with the Semitic Ishtar, also a Venus goddess worshiped primarily at Akkad.
 In Sumerian liturgy, the radiance of the goddess Inana is a principal element in her description as the planet Venus.
 She was hailed as "the great lady of the horizon and zenith of the heavens" and she was addressed as "the radiant star, Venus the great light which fills the wholly heavens."
 (See: A Companion to the Ancient Near East edited by Daniel Snell (2008; Page 326).)
 In Babylonia the Semitic Ishtar was equated with the Sumerian goddess Inanna.
 The Akkadians of northern Babylonia venerated Ishtar (= the Sumerian Inana) as a goddess of lust and war, and she was also regarded as goddess of the planet Venus.
 Ishtar’s astral aspect in the form of the Venus star is symbolized by an octoradial rosette (= can be divided into eight identical pieces).

 The association of the graphic in Mesopotamia with the synodic astronomical behaviour of Venus is speculative.
 I am uncertain regarding how the recognition of such was accomplished and the pentagram developed.
+(It is a fiction that it is possible to draw a pentagram by marking on the ground the position in the sky each time Venus appears as a morning star during an 8-year cycle.)
 Egyptian use (circa predynastic period 5500 - 3100 BCE) seems to precede Mesopotamia (= use in Sumer).
 For early Egyptian astronomical origin – preceding use in Mesopotamia - and discussion of later astronomical association with Venus (at least in Mesopotamia); See: In Search of Cosmic Order: Selected Essays on Egyptian Archaeoastronomy edited by Juan Belmonte and Mosalam Shaltout (2009, Page 336).

 The appearance of the pentagram symbol is in Mesopotamian is dated to potsherds from Ur circa 3000 BCE (or perhaps earlier).
 See David Brown below for its association with Venus.